-26. Related party transactions
+27. Related party transactions

-Control relationships.
+Transactions with a parent company.
 The Bank's parent company is Toyota Kreditbank GmbH (Germany).
-Noncontrolling shareholder is Toyota Leasing GmbH.
+Non-controlling shareholder is Toyota Leasing GmbH.
 The party with ultimate control over the Bank is Toyota Financial Services Corporation (Japan).

 Transactions with the members of the Supervisory and Management Boards.
-Total remuneration for 2017 and 2016 included in personnel expenses (note 8) is as follows:
+Total remuneration for 2018 and 2017 included in personnel expenses (Note 10) is as follows: